darknuma/ignite-datathon/README.md

   - transform_assets: here we transform csv_files such as `student_data.csv`, `student_classes.csv`, `wassce_results.csv` and `student_info.csv`
 - ingestion
   - init.sql:  docker would run this file
 - school_data_warehouse: run dbt models for transformation for student_results.sql
+- machine_learning: contains the models we built for the project
+- deliverables: contains the documentation of the process and Analytics Report (of PowerBI)